Updated on: May 26, 2025

 Although none of the password managers from my list have ever had their users’ data stolen, it’s important to acknowledge that some well-known password managers have suffered security breaches.
 For example, LastPass suffered a major data breach in 2022, in which encrypted customer data (including usernames and passwords) and unencrypted metadata were exposed.
 These incidents were not isolated, as the company also faced attacks in 2015 and 2021.

 Although we no longer recommend LastPass, there are some lessons to be learned from its example, the most important one being that users should stay proactive about their security.
 This means you should always research a password manager before buying a plan and take care to really understand its features.
-It also means you shouldn’t neglect the importance of a strong master password and additional security measures, such as enabling the biometric lock of your mobile devices and 2FA or MFA, using a VPN on public Wi-Fi, and using an antivirus with advanced phishing protection.

 Remember, human error, such as weak passwords or falling for phishing scams, poses a much bigger danger than the possibility of a password manager being breached.